 Students need to adhere to Turabian Notes (Bibliography) format except for in counselling and CanIL courses, for which APA format is used.

-Students are strongly encouraged to use RefWorks (available through the library home page www.twu.ca/library) as their bibliographical manager and as a tool for formatting bibliographies.
-They will need to be aware of the need to "clean up" most bibliographies generated by this program.
+While we have been encouraging students to use RefWorks (available through the library home page www.twu.ca/library) as their bibliographical manager and as a tool for formatting bibliographies, the library will be transitioning in a year to EndNote Basic.
+See the RefWorks information page (linked from the library home page) for information on starting with EndNote Basic.
+You will need to be aware of the need to "clean up" most bibliographies generated by this program.
 Students are encouraged to view the documents on the following websites for format samples:

 http://www.press.uchicago.edu/books/turabian/turabian_citationguide.html or www.dianahacker.com/resdoc/.
 Note that in RefWorks the available formatting styles are those of Turabian (Notes), 7th edition, and APA – American Psychological Association, 6th edition.
 For Turabian, note that there are two formats – Notes (or Bibliography Style) and Reference List (a short format citation style).
 ACTS uses the Notes (Bibliography) format, not Reference List.
 Counselling students are expected to purchase the APA Publications Manual.
 More information found at the following website. http://www.apastyle.org/pubmanual.html.